Royal Game of Ur

 - Playing time was about 30 minutes

 Ur was an important Sumerian city-state in ancient Mesopotamia, in modern-day Iraq.
-Although Ur was once a coastal city near the mouth of the Euphrates on the Persian Gulf, the coastline has shifted, and the city is now well inland, on the south bank of the Euphrates.
+Although Ur was once a coastal city near the mouth of the Euphrates on the Persian Gulf, the coastline has shifted.
+The city is now well inland, on the south bank of the Euphrates.
 The city dates from 3,800 BC and the site is marked by the partially restored ruins of the Ziggurat of Ur, which contained the shrine of Nanna, excavated in the 1930s.

-When Ur was founded, the Persian Gulf’s water level was two-and-a-half metres higher than it is today.
+When Ur was founded, the Persian Gulf’s water level was two-and-a-half meters higher than it is today.
 Ur is thought to have had marshy surroundings and used canals for transportation.
 Archaeologists have discovered the evidence of an early occupation at Ur during 6500 to 3800 BC.
-These early archaeological levels were sealed off with a sterile deposit of soil that was interpreted by excavators of the 1920s as evidence for the Great Flood of the Epic of Gilgamesh.
-It is now understood that the South Mesopotamian plain was exposed to regular floods from the Euphrates and the Tigris rivers, with massive erosion from water which may have given rise to the Mesopotamian Great Flood stories.
+These early archaeological levels were sealed off with a sterile deposit of soil.
+Excavators of the 1920s interpreted this as evidence for the Great Flood of the Epic of Gilgamesh.
+It is now understood that the South Mesopotamian plain was exposed to regular floods from the Euphrates and the Tigris rivers.
+These massive erosions from water which may have given rise to the Mesopotamian Great Flood stories.

 Ur is likely the city of Ur Kasdim mentioned in the Book of Genesis as the birthplace of Abraham (Ibrahim in Arabic), traditionally believed to have lived some time in the 2nd millennium BC.
 Ur is mentioned four times in the Torah or Old Testament.